-While Punching The Pope has only just hit the market, it seems like a good idea to capitalise on it before stocks run out of bonfire supplies by making a video.
-Dodgy Sam suggests two video directors - One Hand Fred, who is "best avoided" and Tricky James, who is "Pretty Dodgy".
+While Punching the Pope has only just hit the market, it seems like a good idea to capitalise on it before stocks run out of bonfire supplies by making a video.
+Dodgy Sam suggests two video directors: One Hand Fred, who is "best avoided" and Tricky James, who is "Pretty Dodgy".
 Figuring that at least "Pretty Dodgy" can work both ways, I give him a shot.
 It works out.
 His fussiness prolongs the shoot, but speaks to a certain inner professionalism.
 "You think Tricky James is encouragingly stimulating," says the game.
-Maybe this will prove the break he needs to get into film direction, and in a few decades time, he could be at the head of a major James Bond film.
+Maybe this will prove the break he needs to get into film direction, and in a few decades' time, he could be at the head of a major James Bond film.
 I hope so.
-Unless that movie is destined to be Die Another Day, in which case I hope he falls off a cliff before the turn of the decade.
+Unless that movie is destined to be Die Another Day, in which case I hope he falls off a cliff.

 I check my funds.
 "You have a few hundred quid."

 This is easy.
 Why isn't everyone a rockstar?

 Oh, right.
 At some point you're expected to play music.
 I have Dodgy Sam set up some gigs in local pubs, which he has no problem doing.
 As Punching the Pope hits the shelves, BORING JOHN heads back to the streets to bask in the joy of success.
 Which goes like this—quoting directly:

 Monday's gig: nobody turns up